In The Media

 James McGinnis joined PJ SOLOMON as a Managing Director in 2018, with client responsibility in the Renewable Energy sector.

 Before joining AIG-FP, Mr. McGinnis was an investment banker for eighteen years.
 He was a Managing Director in the investment banking division of Morgan Stanley, where he rose from Vice President from 1993 to 2005, advising public, private, government and financial sponsor clients on M&A, initial public offerings, privatizations, restructuring and complex capital-raising in the energy and power sectors from New York, Singapore and Australia.
 From 1989 to 1993, Mr. McGinnis was an investment banker at Goldman, Sachs & Co. in the energy and power group, focused primarily on M&A, restructuring and capital-raising in the US domestic power sector.
-Prior to attending Harvard Business School, Mr. McGinnis was an analyst in the M&A Group at PaineWebber, Inc.
+At the beginning of his career, Mr. McGinnis was an analyst in the M&A Group at PaineWebber, Inc.

-Mr. McGinnis was elected to and served from 2004 to 2013 on the Board of the non-profit Center for Climate and Energy Solutions in Arlington, VA, and its predecessor, the Pew Center for Climate Change.
+Mr. McGinnis serves on the Board of Directors of the Center for Climate and Energy Strategies, which he first joined in 2004 (then the Pew Center on Climate Change), and he has testified before the US Senate Environmental Works Committee on US power sector emissions policy.
 He has also served on the corporate boards of: Kinder, Morgan, Inc., NextDecade, Inc., CODA Automotive, Tenaska Marketing Ventures and Kelson Energy, LLC.

-Mr. McGinnis earned an A.B. in Government from Harvard College and an MBA from Harvard Business School, both with honors.
+Mr. McGinnis holds an AB in Government from Harvard College and an MBA from Harvard Business School, both with honors.